Peretola

 Peretola is a suburb of Florence, Italy, located on the northern extremity of the Florentine commune.
 It belongs administratively to Quartiere 5 - Rifredi.
-It lends its name to the nearby international airport and is claimed as the birthplace of Amerigo Vespucci.
+It lends its name to the nearby international airport.

 History

 The village of Peretola was founded in the Middle Ages.
 It was greatly developed during the Florentine Renaissance of the 15th century, as it sat in a strategic location between two great communication roads, the via Pistoiese and the via Pratese.
 For much of its history, the village of Peretola was a dependency of the autonomous commune of Brozzi, until 1928, when the latter's communal status was suppressed and its territories partitioned.
 Peretola fell into portion assigned to the commune of Florence, and was integrated into the administrative ward of Quartiere 5 (Rifredi).